Ommanimesh2/NASA_SPACE_APPS/README.md

 The dataset can be found at `https://wispr.nrl.navy.mil/data/rel/pngs/`.
 These are directly fetched from the above url.

+### Design

+The figma file containing design can be found at [PSP Design](https://www.figma.com/file/wpVsmiI5zbAhBLyyNa5TGm/Untitled?node-id=0%3A1)

 ## Contributors

 * Omm Animesh Mishra [@Ommanimesh2](https://github.com/Ommanimesh2)